sydneywb/cse15l-lab-reports/labReport5.md

 When running my bash script with the sample student submission again, I got the following output.
 ![studentDebug2](studentDebug2.png)

 Got it!
 Looks like the bug is that I forgot to delete my debugging statements in the sample student submission that printed to standard output “OK!
 We made it here.”
-When I run `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples`, the TestListExamples class calls the student submission in order to test it, which prints ““OK!
+When I run `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples`, the TestListExamples class calls the student submission in order to test it, which prints “OK!
 We made it here.” to standard output.
 This output was then redirected to junitResult.txt on line 43 of grade.sh as shown here.
 ![studentDebug3](studentDebug3.png)

 After that, when we do `grep “OK” junitResult.txt` on line 46 of grade.sh, the output of the command is not empty since it finds the string “OK” from “OK!
 We made it here.”
 I had originally intended for the `grep “OK” junitResult.txt` command to only have a non-empty string output when all of the junit tests in TestListExamples pass, since junit outputs something along the lines of “OK (3 tests)” when all the tests pass.
 Deleting line 15 in the sample student submission `System.out.println(“OK!
 We made it here.”)` fixes the bug.
 And produces the correct output of a score of 0%.